tochikuji/tochikuji.github.io/index.md

 ## About Me

-Aiga SUZUKI is a researcher at the Taisei Advanced Center of Technology, Taisei Corporation.
+Aiga SUZUKI is a researcher at the Taisei Advanced Center of Technology (Research institute), Taisei Corporation.

 He received his Ph.D. degree in engineering from the University of Tsukuba, Japan.

-He mainly works on applied research of machine learning for construction and civil engineering.
+He mainly works on applied research of machine learning and computer vision for construction and civil engineering.

 ----